Why Incorporate an Offshore Company?

 Is it legal for me to have offshore companies, and bank accounts?

-Yes, because most nations encourage international trade and enterprise, there are usually no restrictions on residents doing business or having bank accounts in other countries.
+Yes, because most nations encourage international trade and enterprise, so there are usually no restrictions on residents doing business or having bank accounts in other countries.
 Reporting requirements on such accounts however, differ from country to country.
 Sophisticated and reputable high-net-worth individuals and corporations routinely use offshore investment vehicles worldwide.

-Key benefits for having an offshore company
+What are the key benefits for having an offshore company?

-The main reasons to incorporate offshore are:
+The main reasons to incorporate offshore company are:

 Protecting assets in combination with a Trust, an offshore company can avoid high levels of income, capital and death taxes that would otherwise be payable if the assets were held directly.
 It can also protect assets from creditors and other interested parties.
 From competitors, adverse claimants and other parties from whom you wish to keep your business interests private and to secure against future claims such as bankruptcy, judgment creditors and other litigants, etc.;